Boomster Blog: A Hubble Eye for Adult Beverages

 Located just outside of Downtown Melbourne, you may need a Google Map to help find this waterfront gem.
 You’ll find a great mix of locals and visitors start to arrive between 5 and 6 p.m.
 The menu is diverse, the atmosphere is simple, and the service is top-notch.
 There’s no ear-splitting, amplified live music.
 I recall a couple of televisions at one end of the bar, but most customers are not there for a sports bar experience.
 If you’re a seafood lover, this place is for you.
 Oh, good gin martinis, too.

 Just a few numbers down from Ichabod’s, Chart House is even further from the day-to-day traffic in Melbourne.
 And while I try to steer clear of national chains, Chart House has grown into a solid local watering hole for a nice night out.
 You’ll get spectacular views of the Indian River Lagoon from just about any seat in the house.
 Large, friendly bar.
 Well managed place for a drink (yes, gin martini’s), and to meet locals from the area.
 Only downside is valet parking, but then, maybe you deserve to valet now and then.

 For those of you interested in visiting the Space Coast, make sure you order a vacation planner.
 This guide includes rocket launch viewing sites, five ways to see Cocoa Beach, and hotel information.
-Order it here.
+Order the planner here.